-Director – Frank Capra, Screenplay – Julius J. & Philip G. Epstein, Based on the Play by Joseph Kesselring, Photography (b&w) – Sol Polito, Music – Max Steiner, Special Effects – Robert Burks & Byron Haskin, Art Direction – Max Parker.
-Production Company – Warner Brothers
+Director – Frank Capra, Screenplay – Julius J. Epstein & Philip G. Epstein, Based on the Play by Joseph Kesselring, Photography (b&w) – Sol Polito, Music – Max Steiner, Special Effects – Robert Burks & Byron Haskin, Art Direction – Max Parker.
+Production Company – Warner Brothers.

 Cary Grant (Mortimer Brewster), Josephine Hull (Abby Brewster), Jean Adair (Martha Brewster), Raymond Massey (Jonathan Brewster), Priscilla Lane (Elaine Harper), Peter Lorre (Dr Einstein), John Alexander (Teddy Brewster), Jack Carson (O’Hara), James Gleason (Lieutenant Rooney), Edward Everett Horton (Witherspoon)